 If someone is still thinking, can you drink on Prozac®, the risks are too numerous and not worth the potentially dangerous impact it would have on a person’s health and well-being.

 Treatment for Prozac and Alcohol Abuse

 Alcohol use disorder can be detrimental to your mental and physical health, and adding Prozac® to the mix only makes things worse.
 If you are experiencing the negative effects of this unhealthy combination, you need to seek professional help in order to have the best chance of a successful recovery.
-Our ibogaine treatment center helps clients safely and effectively detox under the close supervision of our team of medical professionals.
+Our ibogaine treatment center helps clients safely and effectively detox from alcohol under the close supervision of our team of medical professionals.
 Contact us today to learn more about how we can help you overcome the toxic effects of Prozac® and alcohol abuse.